 Hi everyone!
-Today’s post is going over my first ever order from Glossier (if you would like to place your first ever order and save 10%, use my referral link here and don’t forget to add the promo code STAMPED for an extra $5 off — current as of Oct 17th 2017).
+Today’s post is going over my first ever order from Glossier (if you would like to place your first ever order and save 10%, use my referral link here).
 I have heard so much about this brand–just about every makeup enthusiast is familiar with Boy Brow, and the Cloud Paints made a pretty big debut at the Oscars this year–yet I waited until this year to finally take the plunge.

 I actually watch Serein Wu’s YouTube channel pretty regularly (she has a blog here as well) and it was thanks to her Makeup Bag Monday series (installment #37) where she used Glossier’s Cloud Paints and mentioned some other products of theirs.
 I also believe in another video she talked about the Super Pure serum.
 It was those two products specifically that jumped out at me and led to my first purchase.

 So first of all, let me just say how impressed I was by the packaging.
 It’s evident that Glossier put a lot of thought into their presentation, and the aesthetic overall has a very… “cool kid” feel to it.
 It is clean, fun, modern, minimalistic–all which are terms that fit the brand very well.
 The products themselves weren’t even covered in tissue paper or surrounded by bubble wrap or foam, as most brands tend to use.
 The products came in a translucent zip pouch that had bubble wrap built into it.
 You can see this in the picture above, and you better believe I kept the bag… how perfect for travel is that??